 - Students are now issued masks as part of their school uniform.

-- Our staff operate in a hybrid fashion, taking turns coming into the office and working remotely due to social distancing requirements.
+- Our staff operates in a hybrid fashion, taking turns coming into the office and working remotely due to social distancing requirements.

-Kenya has received 1 million doses of vaccines to be administered to health care workers, elderly and those with pre-existing medical conditions such as HIV.
+Kenya has received 1 million doses of vaccines to be administered to healthcare workers, the elderly, and those with pre-existing medical conditions such as HIV.
 Experts believe receiving adequate vaccine supplies for the entire adult population will be the biggest challenge to eradicating COVID in Kenya.
-President Uhuru Kenyatta spoke to the nation on March 12 about the implications of a ‘third wave’ of COVID in Kenya, extending restrictions on large gatherings, the curfew and other limitations.
-This COVID wave in Kenya seems to be predominantly the South Africa variant of the virus.
+President Uhuru Kenyatta spoke to the nation on March 12 about the implications of a ‘third wave’ of COVID in Kenya, extending restrictions on large gatherings, the curfew, and other limitations.
+This COVID wave in Kenya seems to be predominantly the South African variant of the virus.